vikimark/Thai-Cross-CLIP/README.md

 This model is a Thai text encoder which is a part of CLIP.
 This model is trained via Teacher Learning method using OpenAi's CLIP as Teacher

 This repo contain only Text encoder which is compatible with ViT-B/32 OpenAi's Image encoder.
 To use this model as CLIP, you need to clone this repo (text encoder) and OpenAi's CLIP (image encoder).
-Look furthermore in Tutorial notebook [TBA]
+Look furthermore in Tutorial notebook [Here!](https://colab.research.google.com/github/vikimark/Thai-Cross-CLIP/blob/master/notebook/interacting_with_CLIP.ipynb)

 ## Demo